9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 you should need to do is modify an `import` declaration at the top of your source file; the rest of your code will probably not need any changes.
-You can thus handily benchmark the two types, to see which is best suited to your application\'s needs.
+You can thus handily benchmark the two types, to see which is best suited to your application's needs.
 ::::

 Whether or not we use qualified imports, we can always use the entire